-Your time spent with the Hadza is structured but is not this is not a trip that is staged for tourists.
-This is very much part of the appeal but does mean that if you venture out with the Hadza men on a hunt, you will need to be able to keep up with them.
-The men run through the bush, and be aware that if they find an animal to hunt, they will do so (and subsequently prepare and cook it on a fire, too).
+Your time spent with the Hadza is structured but is not this is not a trip staged for tourists.
+This is very much part of the appeal, but does mean that if you venture out with the Hadza men on a hunt, you will need to be able to keep up.
+The men run through the bush and if they find an animal to hunt, they will do so (and subsequently prepare and cook it on a fire).
 They do not hold back from doing this, even when tourists accompany them, as it is their way of life.

-It is possible to spend time with the women of the tribe and learn about the gatherer side of their traditions and skills, which is equally insightful and fascinating.
-Any visitors who feel the hunting aspect is not for them, are more than welcome to choose this option instead.
+It is also possible to spend time with the women of the tribe and learn about the gatherer side of their traditions and skills, which is equally insightful and fascinating.
+Visitors who are not interested in the hunting aspect of this Adventure are welcome to choose this option instead.
 Your guide will brief you fully on the evening of Day 1 to make sure everyone knows what to expect.